 Your story is your chance to tell your why—to tell your mission to your customer.

 This video ad for Dove is one of my all-time favorites.
-It’s extremely well-done, authentic, and emotional, It tells the story of Dove’s why.
+It’s extremely well-done, authentic, and emotional, and it tells the story of Dove’s why.
 They don’t just create beauty products; they’re on a mission to create a world where beauty is a source of confidence, not anxiety.

 Your story is also your chance to control your narrative.
 You may have also seen Dove commercials comparing their soaps to other leading brands.
 It’s a competitive world, and if you don’t tell your audience your why, someone else might.
 Telling your own story is an opportunity not to be missed.